SGLMaster/WordFrequencyAnalyzer/README.md

 ## Command line options (CLI Version)

--f Input filename in which the word will be searched.
+-f Input filename in which the word will be searched.<br>
--o Output filename where the results of the analysis will be dumped (omit it to see the results in the console output).
+-o Output filename where the results of the analysis will be dumped (omit it to see the results in the console output).<br>
--w Appends one word to the search list for the count.
+-w Appends one word to the search list for the count.<br>
--i Enables the program to count apperances for the "-ing" inflected form of the given words.
+-i Enables the program to count apperances for the "-ing" inflected form of the given words.<br>
--s Enables the program to count apperances for the "-s" or "-es" inflected form of the given words.
+-s Enables the program to count apperances for the "-s" or "-es" inflected form of the given words.<br>
--p Enables the program to count apperances for the "-ed" or "-d" inflected form of the given words.
+-p Enables the program to count apperances for the "-ed" or "-d" inflected form of the given words.<br>
--e Enables the program to count apperances for the "-er" or "-r" inflected form of the given words.
+-e Enables the program to count apperances for the "-er" or "-r" inflected form of the given words.<br>

 ## CLI Example